garfieldbanks/MonsterSanctuaryMods/README.md

 - Dumps some data into .json files in the same location as the .dll file.

 ### [GBDUE] Display Unhatched Eggs
-- Display a \* before unhatched eggs' name.
+- Display a \* before unhatched egg names.

 ### [GBF] Fly
 - Infinite jumping.